-The Sussex Safer Roads Partnership (SSRP) is continuing its work to reduce road casualties across Sussex with Encouragement, Education, Engineering and Enforcement.
+The Sussex Safer Roads Partnership (SSRP) is continuing its work to reduce road casualties across Sussex with education, engagement, enforcement and engineering.

 The Sussex Safer Roads Partnership brings together teams from Brighton and Hove City Council, East Sussex County Council, East Sussex Fire and Rescue Service, National Highways, Sussex Police and West Sussex County Council, including West Sussex Fire and Rescue Service.
 We believe that, together, we can create a safer environment for all road users, significantly reduce life-changing injuries and eliminate fatalities.

 Using the wealth of knowledge and experience within the Partnership, we aim to provide advice and support to all road users across Sussex.
 We refine and develop strategies to promote road safety and to encourage everyone to consider how they use the roads and how everyone can become safer.

 There are still too many collisions in Sussex, many of these preventable.
 Through a range of campaigns and initiatives, we intend to raise awareness of; laws, key messages, preventative measures, information and guidance to create safer roads for all.